anansilva/a-photo-blog-api/README.md

 # Photo Blog - Api 📷

-This API allows you to store your photos.
+This API allows you to store and list your photos.
 Four HTTP endpoints are available for use.

 ## Create a user